ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 ## PostgreSQL persistent storage claim

-Declare here the `PersistentVolumeClaim` (_PVC_) that claims the `PersistentVolume` that will be declared in the last part of this Gitea deployment procedure:
+Declare here the `PersistentVolumeClaim` (_PVC_) that claims the `PersistentVolume` that will be declared in the last part of this Forgejo deployment procedure:

 1. Create a `db-postgresql.persistentvolumeclaim.yaml` file under the `resources` folder:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/db-postgresql/resources/db-postgresql.persistentvolumeclaim.yaml
+    $ touch $HOME/k8sprjs/forgejo/components/db-postgresql/resources/db-postgresql.persistentvolumeclaim.yaml
     ~~~

 2. Declare the `PersistentVolumeClaim` object in `resources/db-postgresql.persistentvolumeclaim.yaml`.

     ~~~yaml
-    # Gitea PostgreSQL claim of persistent storage
+    # Forgejo PostgreSQL claim of persistent storage
     apiVersion: v1
     kind: PersistentVolumeClaim